-The second alternative plan we consider is a variation of the original Paulson Plan, with the difference that the Government has an explicit mandate to overpay.
+The second alternative plan we consider is a variation of the original Paulson Plan, with the difference that the government has an explicit mandate to overpay.
 We fix this overpayment at 20%.
-This overpayment could be the result of an explicit government decision or the result of a surge in prices due to the massive purchases made by the Government under this plan.
+This overpayment could be the result of an explicit government decision or the result of a surge in prices due to the massive purchases made by the government under this plan.

-In this case the amount of investment needed decreases significantly: \$953 billion if we target the adjusted reduction in CDS rates, \$1.7 trillion if we target the raw reduction.
-Note that the amount necessary to achieve the required reduction in adjusted CDS is similar to, but falls short of the amount Secretary Paulson requested to buy toxic assets.
-This reduction in the funds needed comes at a high price for the taxpayers: they have to pay \$191bn up front.
-The value at risk, however, is significantly lower: only \$49 bn.
+In this case, the amount of investment needed decreases significantly: \$953 billion if we target the adjusted reduction in CDS rates, and \$1.7 trillion if we target the raw reduction.
+Note that the amount necessary to achieve the required reduction in adjusted CDS is similar to, but falls short of, the amount Secretary Paulson requested to buy toxic assets.
+This reduction in the funds needed comes at a high price for the taxpayers: they have to pay \$191 bn up front.
+In addition to this cost, the statistical value at risk predicts a \$47 bn additional loss in three years, while the economic value at risk \$147 bn.
 Once again, one benefit of this approach is that the government does not end up owning any share in the banking sector.
+The only additional benefit of this strategy is reducing the amount of funds needed, at the cost of a very significant up-front cost for taxpayers: almost \$200 bn.

 The third hypothesis we consider is a pure equity infusion, with no debt guarantee.
-This is the proposal advanced by several economists (Diamond et al., 2008, Stiglitz, 2008).
-If the goal is simply to achieve the adjusted reduction in the CDS rates, the preferred equity infusion achieves it at twice the upfront investment of the revised Paulson plan: \$261bn vs \$125.
-The cost of this option, \$65bn, is represented by the transfer in value from equityholders to debtholders that occurs when equity is injected in a very highly levered firm.
+This is the proposal advanced by several economists (Diamond, Kaplan, Kashyap, Rajan, and Thaler, 2008; Stiglitz, 2008).
+If the goal is simply to achieve the adjusted reduction in the CDS rates, the preferred equity infusion achieves it at twice the upfront investment of the Revised Paulson Plan: \$261 bn vs \$125 bn.
+The cost of this option, \$65 bn, is represented by the transfer in value from equity holders to debt holders that occurs when equity is injected in a very highly levered firm.
 We attribute this share to the government in proportion to the equity acquired at the price before the announcement.
-Clearly, the government could have been imposed all these costs on the existing equityholders buying at a lower price, but this would have required a forced recapitalization, not a voluntary one.
-The VaR would also have been significantly higher than the Revised Paulson Plan: \$211bn.
+Clearly, the government could have imposed all these costs on the existing equity holders buying at a lower price, but this would have required a forced recapitalization, not a voluntary one.
+The VaR would also have been significantly higher than the Revised Paulson Plan: \$189 bn for the statistical VaR and \$236 bn for the economic one.

 This approach would have had very adverse effects in terms of government ownership of banks.
-On average the government would have ended up owning 40% of the top ten banks.
+On average, the government would have ended up owning 40% of the top ten banks.
 This ownership would have been very unequally distributed.
-As Figure 6 shows, the equity infusion plan will concentrate the investment in the three former investment banks and Citigroup.
-Such investment would have given the Government 61% of Citigroup, 50% of Morgan Stanley and 39% of Goldman Sachs.

-35 The scenario is worse if we want to target the raw reduction in CDS rates.
-In this case the equity infusion required would be \$495bn, with a cost for the taxpayers of \$139bn and a Government ownership of banks of 52%.
+As Fig. 5 shows, the equity infusion plan will concentrate the investment in the three former investment banks and Citigroup.
+Such investment would have given the government 61% of Citigroup, 50% of Morgan Stanley, and 39% of Goldman Sachs.
+The scenario is worse if we want to target the raw reduction in CDS rates.
+In this case, the equity infusion required would be \$495 bn, with a cost for the taxpayers of \$139 bn and a government ownership of banks of 52% (Panel B of Table 13).